afet-yonetim-sistemi/ays-be/README.md

 # Before Running Locally On IDE

-> 1. If you haven't `~/m2/settings.xml` file skip the step without reading the after section.
+> 1. If you have `~/m2/settings.xml` file in your computer, skip the step without reading the after section.
      If you aren't using the `~/.m2/settings.xml` file to actively, you can be back up it before creating the new `settings.xml` file, if you want.
 If you are using actively, after the perform step 3 you can manually merge the `settings.xml` file in the project with the `~/.m2/settings.xml` file and skip step 2 and 4.